softlayer/mq/README.md

 ## Acknowledgements

-The UUIDv1 algorithm is largely based on Christoph Hack's work for gocql's UUID module.
+The UUIDv1 algorithm is based on Christoph Hack's work for the UUID module in [tux21b/gocql](https://github.com/tux21b/gocql).
 The original work is BSD-licensed.